Quick Links

 • How will funding from the Harry Bridges Center for Labor Studies support the goals you have for your education at the University of Washington?
 How do you plan to engage with the labor movement during your studies here?
 How will the fellowship prepare you for what you want to accomplish upon completion of your degree?
 Again, if relevant, highlight issues relevant to waterfront industries or organized labor.
 Please limit your response to 400 words or less.

-• Optional Essay Response(s).
+• Optional Essay Response(s) - NOT NEEDED for the Kennedy-Drayton Application (please disregard).
 If you would like to be considered for the LERA and Bassett Scholarships in Labor Relations and/or the Duggan Fellowship in Caring Labor, please include the following additional essay response(s):

 2. A brief letter of support from a teacher or community member.